jlee400/jlee400.github.io/_posts/2025-04-15-worldtrade-soybean-beef-networkx.md

     <figcaption>Network graph of trade volume of both soybeans and beef</figcaption>
 </figure>

-The network of integrated world soybean and beef trade shows how the world trade on those items are forming their own communities.
+The network of integrated world soybean and beef trade shows how the world trade in those items is forming its communities.

 - Green colored node countries

-France, United Kindom of Great Britain and Northern Ireland, Serbia, Netherlands, Romania, Belgium, Portugal, Greece, Austria, Sweden, Spain, Italy, Szechia, etc.
+France, United Kingdom of Great Britain and Northern Ireland, Serbia, Netherlands, Romania, Belgium, Portugal, Greece, Austria, Sweden, Spain, Italy, Szechia, etc.

-Those are European countires, and this shows how they are connected through world trade, not only in continent.
+Those are European countries, and this shows how they are connected through world trade, not only on the continent.

 - Blue colored node countries

 US, mainland China, Brazil, Canada, Taiwanese China, Thailand, Philippines, Argentina, Japan, India, Argentina, Hong Kong, Guatemala, etc.

-Those are Asian, American countries, and this shows how Asia and American countries are mainstream and broad community in world trade.
+Those are Asian, American countries, and this shows how Asia and American countries are mainstream and a broad community in world trade.

 - Brown colored countries

 United Arab Emirates, Kazakhstan, Turkiye, Jordan

-Those are middle east countries, and this shows how those locally close countries interact by world trade on soybeans and beef.
+Those are Middle East countries, and this shows how those locally close countries interact through world trade in soybeans and beef.

 - Grey colored countries

 South Africa, Botswana, Zambia, etc.

-Those are mostly african countries, and this shows how they are connected within one continent, Africa.
-However, that community is not so mainstream, more close to outsiders.
+Those are mostly African countries, and this shows how they are connected within one continent, Africa.
+However, that community is not so mainstream, closer to outsiders.

 ### Interactive soybean and beef world trade flow visualization

 <iframe src="/assets/soybean_trade_map.html" width="100%" height="600px"></iframe>

-This is Global soybean trade interactive network graph.
-You can hover for country names, zoom in and out to observe.
+This is a Global soybean trade interactive network graph.
+You can hover over country names, zoom in, and out to observe.

 <iframe src="/assets/beef_trade_map.html" width="100%" height="600px"></iframe>

 This is Global beef trade interactive network graph.
-You can hover for country names, zoom in and out to observe.
+You can hover over country names, zoom in and out to observe.

-Look through how world soybeans and beef trade are different in volume by region, or continent.
+Look at how the world soybean and beef trade are different in volume by region or continent.

 ## Explanation of analysis